mandober/debrief.math/500-tt/tt.GLOSSARY.md

 ## Law of non-contradiction
 The law of non-contradiction (LNC) states that a proposition cannot be both true and not true at the same time, usually expressed as `¬(P ∧ ¬P)`, which is just a variation of LEM since `¬(P ∧ ¬P) ≡ P ∨ ¬P`.

+## Logicism
+Logicism is the view that truths of arithmetic can be derived from logical laws.
+Frege was the first great champion of logicism, and he thought that logic is based on certain principles, including the principle of bivalence - a meaningful proposition is determinately true or false.

 ## Martin-Löf type theory
 Intuitionistic type theory (ITT) or Martin-Löf type theory (MLTT) is a type theory and an alternative foundation of mathematics, created by Per Martin-Löf, a Swedish mathematician and philosopher, who published it in 1972.
 He continued the improvement and investigations into the theory in his subsequent papers published in the following years.